danbulant/dotfiles/README.md

 ## General notes

+## Setting up

+Run `sync-nix.sh`, it will copy configurations and run nixos-rebuild.
+If you don't want to build hyprland yourself and instead use cache, comment out programs.hyprland in configuration first, sync, then un-comment it and sync again.

 ### Lock screen

 Lock screen doesn't show what you type, it just changes it's circle for each character.
 If you delete all the input, it will show "cleared".